-- Use the manufacturer’s sizing chart to pull your numbers together and select the best fit.
+- Use the manufacturer’s sizing chart and compare to your numbers and select the best fit.

 - Always double-check the return policy just in case.

 You’re not supposed to care how they look, but you have standards.
 It’s not your style to obsess over extras, but you appreciate the small touches.
 As long as your waders keep you dry and warm, they’re performing as advertised.
 On the other hand, retractor docking stations on chest pockets are pretty cool and can be extreamly handy on the go.
 You know you’ll get plenty of use from fleecy hand warmer pockets that secure with stormflap closures.
 Why not splurge on waders with reinforced knees so there is no need to worry when getting down to unhook a fish?
 You deserve to spend your time fly fishing tricked out with a few goodies.
 One of our favorites remains the waterproof front zipper for quick, discrete relief.

-It’s so easy for us to get chest deep into everything that we cast, use, wear, tie, seam, and cover.
-We’d go on, but you get our drift.
-It’s our hope that this guide for choosing waders makes your next fly fishing trip a little warmer, a lot dryer and definitely more comfortable and makes buying waders that little bit easier in the future.
+It’s so easy for us anglers to get chest deep into everything that we cast, use, wear, tie, and cover.
+We hope that this guide for choosing waders makes your next fly fishing trip a little warmer, a lot dryer, definitely more comfortable and makes buying waders that little bit easier in the future.